-If you’ve a TV that supports only PAL, then you can’t play back an NTSC disc on it.
+If you have a TV that supports PAL only, then you can’t play back an NTSC disc on it.
 Your picture will appear in black and white.
-These days most TVs support NTSC and PAL as do DVD players,

-That’s not the case with older models though.
+That’s not the case with older TV models though.

-So, make sure you’re playing back your DVD to the correct TV broadcast ormat.
+So, make sure you’re playing back your DVD to the correct TV broadcast standard.